 Telnet is one of the famous network protocol widely used to manage network devices and other equipment that support this protocol.
-If you are a system or network administrator, I’m sure that you know the importance of having telnet client utility on your Windows 8.1 or latest Windows 10 desktop and laptop.
-For some strange security reasons, latest Windows versions do not come with installed telnet client.
-By default you can’t use Windows 10 or 8.1 to connect other network devices without installing telnet clients.
-Here is a simple guide about how to install and enable telnet on latest Windows 10 and earlier Windows 8/8.1.
+If you are a system or network administrator, I’m sure that you know the importance of having telnet client utility on your Windows 7, 8.1 or latest Windows 10 desktop and laptop.
+For some strange security reasons, latest Windows versions do not come with an installed telnet client.
+By default, you can’t use Windows 10 or 8.1 to connect other network devices without installing telnet clients utilities.
+Here is a simple guide shows you how to install and enable telnet on Windows 10 and earlier Windows 7/8.1.

-If you search for telnet in apps or type ’telnet’ in command prompt, it will return an error message saying ’not recognized as an internal or external command’.
-Installing the telnet client from control panel in Windows 10 and 8.1 will solve this issue easily.
+If you search telnet in apps or type ’telnet’ in command prompt, it will return an error message saying ’not recognized as an internal or external command’.
+Installing the telnet client from the control panel in Windows 10 and 8.1/7 will solve this issue easily.

 1) Go to Control Panel.

-On Windows 8.1 and 8, you can use the charm bar (by moving the cursor to top right corner or press the Windows key + I ) from desktop then select Control Panel.
+On Windows 8.1 and 8, you can use the charm bar (by moving the cursor to top right corner or press the Windows key + I ) from the desktop then select Control Panel.
+It is easy to access Control Panel from Windows 7.

-2) Even though the following screenshots are taken on Windows 8.1, its all similar on Windows 10 too.
+2) Even though the following screenshots are taken on Windows 8.1, it’s very similar on Windows 10 computer.

 In ‘Category’ control panel view, click ‘Programs’.